 *breathe...deep breaths....slowly* That's what I kept telling myself as I read it.
 Why?
 Well, this woman expected the bride and groom to submit to her on their special day.
 To pay several hundred more to the caterer so her kids could attend.
 Maybe even set up separate tables or hire a babysitter.
-Apparently it's more important that 1 guest be happy during the event then they are.
+Apparently it's more important that this one guest be happy during the event then they are.
 Wait, what?

 This post got grabbed by social media and I was thrilled to see that most of the commenters agreed with me.
 They ranged from the simple "whoever pays, says who's invited" to the more complex "etiquette says that the gift should mirror the dinner cost.
 Most weddings are around $100 per plate so if a couple goes the gift should be $200 but if 2 kids also go it should be $400."
 That point kind of defeats the $100 sitter cost doesn't it?

 They've knocked over photos on the gift table.
-Open gifts from the gift table!
+Opened gifts from the gift table!
 Run around the room collecting everybody's favors from their place settings then scream like hell when mommy told her to give them back.
 Stuff paper towels in the toilets then flush.
 Chase each other up and down the grand staircase till one fell and had to be taken to the hospital.
 Oh, and don't even get me started about what kids can do to a chocolate fountain in a matter of minutes! ....do I need to continue?

 Next up is my experience as a wedding photographer.
 I have seen some wonderfully behaved children, and some nightmares!
 I've heard babies screaming during the ceremony.
 Kids getting loose and running up and down the aisle during the ceremony.
 I've spent hours photo shopping out dirt marks on a brides gown where grubby hands touched the perfect white material.
 I've also spent a ton of time photo shopping a kid out of formal pictures because her mommy said "she'll cry if she's not allowed in the pictures" as the bride gives me the 'help me!' face.

 Then there is my personal experience with weddings growing up.
 You see, my family always had huge everyone is invited weddings.
 I can't think of one where a kid didn't get hurt, lost or break something.
 My own wedding was sort of child free.
 I paid for a babysitter and pizza at our house and guests were welcome to drop their kids off there.
 The kids loved it.
 It cost me less for a shopping trip to pick up soda and snacks, a few dvd's, some games, a babysitter and pizza delivery then it would have to pay $100 a plate for 12 kids to be at my reception.

-Now I have seen weddings where nothing bad has happened with kids being there, so it is quite possible.
+Now I have seen many weddings where nothing bad has happened with kids being there, so it is quite possible.
 Ultimately though, it is up to the bride and groom.
 No one should try to make them feel guilty for their decision unless they plan on paying the tab for the reception.
 If you're paying for their wedding...bitch all you want!

-Truth is, unless your kids are truly hell on wheels the bride and groom probably had more important things on their mind when planning their wedding.
-Like paying for 200 people to eat $100 a plate meals, and a $500 wedding cake, plus centerpieces for 20 tables!
+Truth is, unless your kids are truly hell on wheels, the bride and groom probably had more important things on their mind when planning their wedding.
+Like paying for 200 people to eat $100 a plate meals and a $500 wedding cake, plus centerpieces for 20 tables!
 They probably looked at the guest list and said "you know, 30 of these kids are under 18...if we just make it an adult only reception we'll save a couple grand" Then the bride said "plus we really don't want kids to see your uncle mooning people like he does every time he's drunk".....and the no kid wedding was born.